jomaduagwu/social-network-api/README.md

   ## Installation
-  Clone the respository from the repo in GitHub.
+  Clone the respository from the repo in GitHub to your local machine.
 Make sure you install Node.js and NPM on your computer.
-You will need to install the node package manager (NPM) using `npm init` and then the inquirer v8.2.4 module using `npm i inquirer@8.2.4`.
-Use `npm install` to install dependencies.
+Run `npm install` to install dependencies and `npm run start` to start the application.

   ## Usage